 On September 25, 2000, the State Council promulgated the Telecommunications Regulations of the People's Republic of China, or the Telecom Regulations, which was amended on July 29, 2014 and February 6, 2016.
 The Telecom Regulations is the primary PRC law governing telecommunication services and sets out the general regulatory framework for telecommunication services provided by PRC companies.
-The Telecom Regulations distinguishes between "basic telecommunication services" and "value-added telecommunication services as telecommunications and information services provided through public network infrastructures.
+The Telecom Regulations distinguishes between "basic telecommunication services" and "value-added telecommunication services."
+The Telecom Regulations defines value-added telecommunications services as telecommunications and information services provided through public network infrastructures.
 Pursuant to the Telecom Regulations, commercial operators of value-added telecommunications services must first obtain an operating license from the MIIT, or its provincial level counterparts.